-457 Plan Contribution Limits
+457(b) Plan Contribution Limits

-A 457 plan is an employer-sponsored retirement plan offered by state and local governments and certain tax-exempt organizations under Internal Revenue Code 501(c).
-The 457(b) plan is a deferred compensation plan that allows you to contribute to a retirement account and shelter those contributions from current taxation.
+A 457(b) plan is an employer-sponsored retirement plan offered by state and local governments and certain tax-exempt organizations under Internal Revenue Code 501(c).
+It's a deferred compensation plan that allows you to contribute to a retirement account and shelter those contributions from current taxation.

-2018 Contribution Limits for 457(b) Plans
+2019 Contribution Limits for 457(b) Plans

 There are some significant tax advantages for participants in a 457(b) plan.
-Just like 401(k) and 403(b) plans, in a 457 plan all contributions grow tax-deferred.
-This means that you will not pay any income taxes on the contributions that you make or the investment earnings within your retirement plan until you withdraw the funds.
-When you begin making withdrawals from the plan these withdrawals are then taxed as ordinary income.
+Just like with 401(k) and 403(b) plans, all contributions to a 457(b) plan grow tax-deferred.
+This means that those with plans will not pay any income taxes on the contributions they make or investment earnings until they withdraw the funds.
+Withdrawals are taxed as ordinary income once they're made.

-One thing that sets 457 plans apart from other retirement plans like the 401(k) and 403(b) is there is no 10% early withdrawal penalty if you decide to take money out of your 457 account prior to age 59 ½.
+One thing that sets 457(b) plans apart from other retirement plans like the 401(k) and 403(b) is there is no 10 percent early withdrawal penalty for taking money out of the account prior to age 59 ½.
 This rule only applies as long as you are no longer working for the same employer.
 This unique distinction often makes 457(b) plans even more attractive than its peers, especially for those planning on retiring early or accessing their retirement funds prior to age 59 1/2.

-Retirement Saving Tips for 457 Plans
+Retirement Saving Tips for 457(b) Plans

-If you work for a governmental employer and then change jobs or are terminated, you may transfer the money from your 457 account into your new employer's 401(k), 403(b) or 457 plan (provided that it accepts transfers).
+If you work for the government and then change jobs or are terminated, you may transfer the money from your 457(b) account into your new employer's 401(k), 403(b) or 457(b) plan (provided that it accepts transfers).
 You also may have the option to roll the money over to a traditional IRA.

-- Governmental 457(b) plans may be amended to allow designated Roth contributions and in-plan rollovers to designated Roth accounts.
+Government 457(b) plans may be amended to allow designated Roth contributions and in-plan rollovers to designated Roth accounts.
 This provides additional opportunities for tax-free growth of earnings.